IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 6. Back in the [Dashboard](https://console.bluemix.net/dashboard), access the **usage-tutorial-sql** instance.

-7. Click the **Instance CRN** button to copy it to the clipboard, and again set an environment variable.
+7. Click the **Instance CRN** button (lower right corner of page) to copy it to the clipboard, and again set an environment variable.
     ```sh
     export INSTANCE_CRN=<your instance crn>
     ```